-Cisco RV Series Routers
+Cisco Small Business RV Series Routers

-The Cisco RV041 model VPN Router features a 4-port 10/100 switch and can securely support as many as 50 remote offices or off-site users through Internet Protocol Security or PPTP VPN.
-Cisco's G version can handle Gigabit Ethernet.
-The Cisco RV082 model VPN Router has an 8-port 10/100 Ethernet switch and can manage 100 remote offices or off-site workers via full IPsec VPN tunneling.
-The Cisco RV016 Multi WAN VPN Router has 16 10/100 Ethernet ports, supports up to 100 online connections, and allows up to seven ports to be configured for load balancing or for service provider backup to provide non-stop Internet access.
+The Cisco RV041 model VPN Router includes a 4-port 10/100 Ethernet switch and can securely support as many as 50 remote offices or off-site workers via Internet Protocol Security or PPTP VPN.
+Cisco's RV042G supports Gigabit Ethernet.
+The Cisco RV082 VPN Router features an 8-port 10/100 switch and can support up to 100 remote offices or online workers via full IPsec VPN tunneling.
+The Cisco RV016 Multi WAN VPN Router model has 16 switched 10/100 Ethernet ports, accommodates 100 remote connections, and lets as many as seven ports to be set up for traffic load balancing or for ISP backup to provide non-stop Internet connectivity.

-Cisco 800 Series ISR Routers
+Cisco 800 Line of ISR Routers

 Cisco ISR G2 Routers